jinhongjung/pyrwr/README.md

 2	3
 ...
 ```
-The above example represents an unweighted graph where each line indicates an edge from source to target.
+The above example represents an unweighted and directed graph where each line indicates an edge from source to target.
 In this case, the edge weight is set to 1 uniformly.
+The node id should be non-negative (>= 0).
 To vary weights edge by edge, use the following format:

 ```